-A Bachelor of Science degree in Nursing requires a total of 120 semester hours, including 11 semester hours of nursing prerequisites and 26 semester hours of nursing core courses.
+A Bachelor of Science degree in nursing requires a total of 120 semester hours, which is composed of the 11 SH of pre-requisites and a major that is 52 SH.
+The 52 hours of courses are comprised of 26 semester hours of core courses and an additional 26 semester hours of credit that are awarded for experience in nursing.
+The experiential learning credit is awarded upon successful completion of NURS 328 and the professional academic portfolio included in that course.
 The remaining required hours, if necessary, can be taken in combination of general education and elective hours.
 Pfeiffer University's residency requirement for the RN to BSN program is 30 semester hours.